bablukpik/elasticsearch/README.md

 - Step 3: Create logstash config file and use it to setup Logstash container

+Let's change the directory first to logstash by using `cd logstash`

 `docker run --name logstash --net elasticsearch -it --rm -v $(pwd):/config-dir docker.elastic.co/logstash/logstash:7.11.0 -f /config-dir/logstash.conf`

 ### logstash.conf